mcore1976/gpstracker/README.md

 The tracker can be powered 3 ways  ( and depending on powering method you can get rid of LM7805 or some 1N4007 diodes to simplify the design):

 a) powering directly from car/bike battery - ensure that proper cables are used (must sustain 2Amps) and attach small heatsink to LM7805 TO220 case.
 It will not get hot all the time but ensure that current/heat protection within LM7805 would not activate.
 In such case the tracker will consume in standby something like 12mA due to LM7805 drop (conversion from 12V to 5V).
-You may try to put some replacement of LM7805 like switching power supply step-down converter.
+You may try to put some replacement of LM7805 like switching power supply step-down converter -  DC-DC buck converter based on LM2596.

 b) powering from USB 5V Powerbanks - it is good to use the cheapest USB powerbanks that do not have current sensor.
 Remember that GPS tracker will draw VERY LOW current ( lower than 2mA).
 Some advanced powerbanks tend to switch off USB 5V when they find out that there is very little current consumed.
 If you have Powerbank with signalling LED then I suggest to get rid of this LED to reduce power drain on Powerbank.